ixkaito/stickyTableColumns/README.md

-# Stick Table Columns
+# Sticky Table Columns

-Fix table columns for horizontal scrolling.
+This is a jQuery plugin to fix table columns for horizontal scrolling.

 ## Usage